-Learning and using generalized SEO to boost your rankings is great for any organization or establishment’s web pages.
-However, your dental practice should take marketing a step further and make sure to take advantage of Google My Business and everything that it can do for your practice.
+Learning and using generalized Dentist SEO to boost your rankings is great for any organization or establishment’s web pages.
+However, your dental practice should take marketing a step further and make sure to take advantage of Google Business Profile and everything that it can do for your practice.

 Take Ownership of Your Listing

-If you aren’t registered on Google My Business yet, you need to be.
+If you aren’t registered on Google Business Profile yet, you need to be.
 By registering with this platform, you’ll be able to provide more information about your practice for potential patients to find.
-You can also interact with patients using Google My Business.
+You can also interact with patients using Google Business Profile.

 Registering your practice doesn’t take that long.
 In fact, you could probably do it in just a few minutes.

-All you need it a computer and some basic information about your practice.
+All you need is a computer and some basic information about your practice.
 Follow these steps if you’re looking to register your practice quickly:

-- Open the Google My Business page in a browser on your computer.
+- Open the Google Business Profile page in a browser on your computer.

 - Click “Get on Google” and log in.

-- Type in your practice’s name or address so that Google can identify what practice you’re looking to claim on Google My Business.
+- Type in your practice’s name or address so that Google can identify what practice you’re looking to claim on your Google Business Profile.

 - Fill out the form that pops up.
 Make sure to fill this out correctly and be intentional about which category you place your practice in because this can affect your practice’s SEO.